sudesharoshaseneviratne/SudeshAroshaSeneviratne/README.md

 ### <div align="center">Hey, I'm Sudesh.
 A UI/UX Designer & Front End Developer 👨‍💻 </div>

-- I am a Second-Year Computer Science undergraduate at Informatics Institute of Technology (IIT), Colombo, affiliated with the University of Westminster, UK.
+- I am a Third-Year Computer Science undergraduate at Informatics Institute of Technology (IIT), Colombo, affiliated with the University of Westminster, UK.

 - Love to Design, Build and Deploy projects.